-The sensitivity analysis below is based on reasonably possible changes to the assumptions occurring at the end of the reporting period.
+The sensitivity analysis above is based on reasonably possible changes to the assumptions occurring at the end of the reporting period.
 It assumes for each change in assumption that all the other assumptions remain constant.
 The sensitivity analysis shows that the impact of a 0.1% increase in the real discount rate due to potential market changes which could decrease the fund's liabilities by £6.939m.
 A one year increase in member life expectancy could increase liabilities by £14,554m.
-In practice the actual cost of a one year increase in life expectancy will depend on the structure of the revised assumption (i.e. if improvements to survival rates predominately apply to younger or older ages).A 0.1% increase in the salary increase rate, could increase the fund's costs by £935k.
+In practice the actual cost of a one year increase in life expectancy will depend on the structure of the revised assumption (i.e if improvements to survival rates predominately apply to younger or older ages).A 0.1% increase in the salary increase rate, could increase the fund's costs by £935k.
 A 0.1% increase in the pensions' rate could increase liabilities by £6.106m.
-The estimations in the sensitivity analysis have been calculated in accordance with professional actuarial assumptions, IAS 19, and FRS 102.
+The estimations in the sensitivity analysis have been calculated in accordance with professional actuarial assumptions, IAS 19, and FRS 102 e) Impact on the Authority's Cash Flows